These are the people who keep Ya’ Thi Néné running.

 ENSA Project Coordinator

-Keesha Martin is a member of the Fond du Lac Denesųłiné First Nation.
-Keesha joined the YNLR Team as the Etthén Néné Stewardship Area (ENSA) Coordinator.
-Keesha graduated from the University of Saskatchewan in 2023 with a Bachelor of Science in Biology with a Minor in Chemistry.
-Keesha has summer student experience with Cameco in both the Environment and Chemistry departments.
+Keesha is a member of the Fond Du Lac Denesųłiné First Nation and is the Etthén Néné Stewardship Area (ENSA) Coordinator with Ya’thi Néné Lands and Resources.
+Keesha graduated from the University of Saskatchewan in 2023 with a Bachelor of Science in Biology and a Minor in Chemistry.
+Keesha has experience as a summer student with Cameco in both the Environment and Chemistry departments.
 Keesha was the recipient of the Top Academic awards in Grades 10, 11 and 12 at Father Gamache Memorial School in Fond du Lac.

 May-Britt Jensen